Is it possible to maintain my vegetarian/vegan diet while backpacking?

 How Many Calories

 Backpacking burns a high amount of calories.
-In general you will need to consume from 2,000 calories (easier hiking) to 4,500+ calories (difficult/cold-weather) mountaineering.
+In general, you will need to consume from 2,000 calories (easier hiking) to 4,500+ calories (difficult/cold-weather) mountaineering.
 Look for meals or snacks that will give you 100+ calories/ounce.
-If you carry 1.5 – 2 lbs of food per day (standard for most backpackers), this should provide you the amount of calories you need.
+If you carry 1.5 – 2 lbs of food per day (standard for most backpackers), this should provide you the number of calories you need.

 Carbohydrates from starches are very important, but look for ones that are not highly processed – whole grains are more nutrient dense.
-Ramen noodles are a popular item for many hikers since it is readily available, cheap, and fast to cook, but are overloaded in sodium.
+Ramen noodles are a popular item for many hikers since it is readily available, cheap, and fast to cook, but are overloaded with sodium.
 In addition, the noodle is highly processed and has very little nutrient content.
-We recommend quick cooking carbohydrate rich foods coming from whole grain sources such as,
+We recommend quick cooking carbohydrate-rich foods coming from whole grain sources such as,

-- Whole Wheat Pastas.
-Couscousis a great choice because it is fast cooking (5 – 10 minutes).
+Whole Wheat Pasta.
+Couscous is a great choice because it is fast cooking (5 – 10 minutes).
 Also look for pasta shapes that are easier to stow in your backpack, such as penne and elbows.

-- Dehydrated Quinoa.
+Dehydrated Quinoa.
 Quinoa is a high protein, complete protein & wheat-free!
 It is highly versatile, lightweight and fast cooking.
 Our dehydrated quinoa requires a 5 minute stand time after hot or boiled water is added.
-You can also purchased regular Quinoa that has not been pre-steamed and dehydrated, but it will require 15-20 minutes of cooking/hydration.
+You can use regular Quinoa that has not been pre-steamed and dehydrated, but it will require 15-20 minutes of cooking/hydration.